mateuszk098/argon-molecular-dynamics/README.md

 # **Argon Molecular Dynamics**
-**That is simple simulation of molecular dynamics for one type of atoms interacting van der Waals' forces.
-One may to observe the solid -> gas phase transition and investigate thermodynamical properties characterises gas state.
-For the purpose of visualization we may use an open-source [Jmol](http://jmol.sourceforge.net/).**
+**That is a simple molecular dynamics simulation for one type of atom interacting with van der Waals' forces.
+One may observe the solid &rarr; gas phase transition and investigate thermodynamical properties that characterise the gas state.
+For visualisation, we may use an open-source viewer [Jmol](http://jmol.sourceforge.net/).**
 ```c++
 int i = 0;
 int a = 5.;